Home Remedies for Vaginal Itching: 9 Natural Options

 • 1 teaspoon of dried rosemary

-Boil the water in a pot, add the herbs and cover the pot for about 20 minutes.
-Then strain this infusion and pat onto the vagina twice per day to relieve itching.
+Boil the water in a pot, then add the herbs and cover for about 20 minutes.
+Strain the infusion, allow it to cool, and gently apply it to the external vaginal area (vulva) twice per day to help relieve itching.

 2. Chamomile sitz bath